OpenNebula/docs/source/overview/cloud_architecture_and_design/cloud_architecture_design.rst

 Step 2.
 Deploy Edge Clusters
 =================================================

-OpenNebula brings its own :ref:`Edge Cluster configuration <true_hybrid_cloud_reference_architecture>` that is based on solid open-source storage and networking technologies, and is a much simpler approach than those of customized cloud architectures made of more complex, general-purpose and separate infrastructure components.
+OpenNebula brings its own :ref:`Edge Cluster configuration <true_hybrid_cloud_reference_architecture>`.
+Based on solid open-source storage and networking technologies, it is a much simpler approach than those of customized cloud architectures made of more complex, general-purpose and separate infrastructure components.
 OpenNebula :ref:`automates the deployment of Edge Clusters <try_hybrid_overview>` on-demand, on virtual or bare-metal resources both on-premises and on your choice of public cloud or edge provider.

 Step 3.
 Set Up Customized Clusters On-premises
 =================================================

 OpenNebula is certified to work on top of multiple combinations of hypervisors, storage and networking technologies.
 In this model, you need to first install and configure the underlying cloud infrastructure software components, then install OpenNebula to build the cloud.
 Clusters can be deployed on-premises or on your choice of bare-metal cloud or hosting provider.
 If you are interested in an OpenNebula cloud fully based on open source platforms and technologies, please refer to our :ref:`Open Cloud Reference Architecture <open_cloud_architecture>`.
 The reference architecture and the guide have been created from the collective information and experiences of hundreds of users and cloud client engagements.
-Besides the main logical components and interrelationships, these guide documents software products, configurations, and requirements of infrastructure platforms recommended for a smooth OpenNebula installation.
+Besides the main logical components and interrelationships, the guide documents software products, configurations, and requirements of infrastructure platforms recommended for a smooth OpenNebula installation.

 3.1.
 Choose Your Hypervisor
 --------------------------------------------------

 The first step in building a customized cluster is to decide on the hypervisor that you will use in your cloud infrastructure.
-The main OpenNebula distribution provides full support KVM, one of the most efficient and widely-used hypervisors, as well as LXC system containers.
+The main OpenNebula distribution provides full support for KVM, one of the most efficient and widely-used hypervisors, as well as LXC system containers.

 -  **Virtualization and Cloud Management on KVM**.
 Many companies use OpenNebula to manage data center virtualization, consolidate servers, and integrate existing IT assets for computing, storage, and networking.
-In this deployment model, OpenNebula directly integrates with KVM and complete controls virtual and physical resources, providing advanced features for capacity management, resource optimization, high availability and business continuity.
-Some of these deployments additionally use OpenNebula’s **Cloud Management and Provisioning** features when they want to federate data centers, implement cloud bursting, or offer self-service portals for end-users.
+In this deployment model, OpenNebula directly integrates with KVM and completely controls virtual and physical resources, providing advanced features for capacity management, resource optimization, high availability and business continuity.
+Some of these deployments additionally use OpenNebula’s **Cloud Management and Provisioning** features for federating data centers, implementing cloud bursting, or offering self-service portals for end-users.

 -  **Containerization with LXC**.
-Containers are the next step towards virtualization.
-They have a minimal memory footprint and skip the compute-intensive and sometimes unacceptable performance degradation inherent to hardware emulation.
+Containers have a minimal memory footprint and avoid the compute-intensive and sometimes unacceptable performance degradation inherent to hardware emulation.
 You can have a very high density of containers per virtualization node and run workloads close to bare-metal metrics.
-LXC focuses on system containers unlike similar technologies such as Docker, which focuses on application containers.
+LXC focuses on system containers, unlike similar technologies such as Docker, which focuses on application containers.

 OpenNebula allows you to deploy heterogeneous multi-hypervisor environments managed by a single OpenNebula instance, so after after having installed the cloud with one hypervisor, you can add another.
-The ability to gradually integrate other open source hypervisors helps to protect existing IT investments and facilitate evaluation and testing, at the same time avoiding vendor lock-in by using open-source components.
+The ability to gradually integrate open source hypervisors helps to protect existing IT investments and facilitates evaluation and testing, at the same time avoiding vendor lock-in by using open-source components.

 |OpenNebula Hypervisors|